anthonyo1978/taketwo-ndis/PRPs/Automated Barch Drawdown.md

 Run frequency & setting next run date!

-the system can run daily, weekly or fortnightly only at this stage when a job runs successfully, it looks at the ferquency and sets the next run data based on the contract frequency
+the system can run daily, weekly or fortnightly only at this stage when a job runs successfully, it looks at the frequency and sets the next run data based on the contract frequency ( the next rum data will have to maintained as anew filed in the db)

+Test harness, - in settings there is a tool that allows you to test a rerun of a certain date - lets work thorugh this. but a way to run this on demand in a mock way would be great!